zhangyh98/blockchain/src/3rd/README.md

 # Third Party Library

 ## Introduction
-The third party library implements various functions in an open source manner, and CHAIN integrates and calls these libraries.
+The third party library implements various functions in an open source manner, and BUBICHAIN integrates and calls these libraries.
 Using a three-party library has the following advantages:
 - Rich functions
 - Open source code
 - Reduce repeated development